bruceallday/Homedesk/README.md

 # H o m e  D e s k
-The idea of the homedesk app is to create a simple, easy to use data viz for everyday life.
-This example is based around keeping track of your online shop.
-Like Ebay, Depop, Amazon etc
+The idea of the homedesk app is to create a simple, easy to use data viz for an online shop.
+This example is based around keeping track of your sales on platforms like Ebay, Depop, Amazon etc

 <img width="1668" alt="screen shot 2018-07-01 at 14 30 48" src="https://user-images.githubusercontent.com/35433769/42136157-62cb87bc-7d4e-11e8-9228-58886d219a1b.png">